tnyeanderson/heart-sms-backend/README.md

 Change any variables in `docker-compose.yml` as needed.

-This will give you the full development stack: the database, API, and web interface.
+This will give you the full development stack: the database, API, MQTT, and web interface.

 Once the container is up and running, be sure to change your `web-config.js` with your urls.
 By default it is mounted at `./heart-web-config/web-config.js` on the host.
 In production, these urls will be set to your domain, and `useSSL` will be set to `true`: